BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: B lack L ives M atter2020 : A Novel Tweet Dataset

 \subsection{Descriptive Statistics}

-Our dataset includes 500,234 users with 19,861,390 tweets; 250,242 users participated in the BLM discussion at least once, while the remaining users did not participate in the BLM discussion at all (i.e. the control group).
-We publish the BLM keywords and dataset with user and tweet IDs\footnote{https://github.com/avaapm/BlackLivesMatter}, considering Twitter API's Agreement and Policy.
-We acknowledge that deleted and suspended users can not be retrieved from Twitter API, however we share user and tweet ids to provide transparency and reliability to our study, as well as possibility to track down via the web archive platforms.
+Our dataset\footnote{The dataset includes publicly available user and tweet IDs, in compliance with Twitter's Terms and Conditions, and can be accessed, along with our BLM-related keywords, from https://github.com/avaapm/BlackLivesMatter} includes 500,234 users with 19,861,390 tweets; 250,242 users participated in the BLM discussion at least once, while the remaining users did not participate in the BLM discussion at all (i.e. the control group).
+We acknowledge that deleted and suspended users and their tweets can not be retrieved from Twitter API, however we share user and tweet IDs to provide transparency and reliability to our study.

+Novelty of the dataset comes from both its content and size.
+To the best of out knowledge, there is no other BLM related tweet dataset at this size including labels of control, active, deleted, and suspended user labels.

 We give the distribution of users and tweets in Table \ref{tab:user_tweet_counts}, along with the average number of tweets per user, and the average number of hashtags and URLs per tweet.
-To provide a fair analysis, we collect half of the tweets for Control (non-BLM), whereas the other half of the tweets are distributed equally as much as possible among active, deleted, and suspended users.
+To provide a fair analysis, we collect half of the tweets for control, whereas the other half of the tweets are distributed equally as much as possible among active, deleted, and suspended users.
 The average number of tweets per user is 39.70 in overall.
 The average number of hashtags shared by new accounts is higher than those of old accounts.
-Similarly, the new accounts share more URLs compared to the old ones, considering only deleted and suspended users.
+The new accounts of deleted and suspended share more URLs compared to the old ones.

-In Figure \ref{fig:tw_dates}, we plot the number of tweets shared per day for each user type.
-There is a substantial increase in the number of tweets shared by non-control groups after May 25, as expected.
-We show the distribution of tweets for each user type according to top-5 mostly observed languages in Figure \ref{fig:language}.
-The vast majority of the tweets are in English; followed by Spanish, Portuguese, French, and Indonesian.
-Thai and Japanese are observed for active users as well.
-The ratio of English is higher for deleted and suspended new users, compared to the others.